chickenbror/LiaoCalvin/README.md

 # Hsien-hao Calvin Liao
 ### Short Words About Me
 Hi!
 My name is Hsien-hao/Calvin.
 I'm a master student at Göteborgs universitet, currently studying Master in Language Technology (masterprogram i språkteknologi).
-My primary focus is on Natural Language Processing and Machine Learning, but also dabble in frontend and interface design, particular in language-related areas.
+My primary focus is on computational linguistics, Natural Language Processing and Machine Learning, but also dabble in frontend and interface design, particular in language-related areas.
 Beyond programming, my other interests include languages, design, and creativity.
 [CV](https://github.com/chickenbror/LiaoCalvin/blob/e6630b2a2e9f10c8e866a944391a1a5e97a718a7/Liao%20CV_EnSv.pdf)